ArtrixTech/DynaGammy/README.md

 Gammy starts minimized in the system tray (or maximized if the tray is absent).
 Click on the icon to open the settings.

 Unticking the "Auto" checkbox allows manual brightness adjustment.

 The padlock button can be toggled to extend the brightness range to a max. of 200%.
 (Linux only)

 Dragging the bottom of the window will reveal additional settings:

-- Adaption speed controls how quickly the brightness adapts when a change is detected.
+- "Adaption speed" controls how quickly the brightness adapts when a change is detected.
-- Threshold controls how much the screen has to change in order to trigger adaptation.
+- "Threshold" controls how much the screen has to change in order to trigger adaptation.
-- Screenshot rate determines the interval between each screenshot.
+- "Screenshot rate" determines the interval between each screenshot.
 Lowering this value detects brightness changes faster, but also results in higher CPU usage.
 Increasing this value on older PCs is recommendend.

 ## Third party